thedynamiclinker/sudocode/zero/The Sumerian Dog Joke.md

 They could depict entire human beings, not just disembodied parts.

-And a stick figure of a human female is hardly more complex or less clear.
+And a stick figure of a human female would hardly be more complex or less clear,

+For the early writers to write,

+Or for the early readers to understand and hear.

+Why not use a stick figure?
-A stick figure with arms, legs, a head, and dignity!
+One with arms, legs, a head, and dignity!

 They didn't choose the stick figure.